-The Commission is satisfied that the draft Rule is likely to contribute to the NEM objective, and therefore satisfies the Rule making test, in that it will improve the availability of information to make the trading and investment decisions upon which the efficient and reliable operation of the NEM depends.
+The Commission is satisfied that the Final Rule is likely to contribute to the NEM objective, and therefore satisfies the Rule making test, in that it will improve the availability of information to make the trading and investment decisions upon which the efficient and reliable operation of the NEM depends.

-Accordingly, the Commission has determined that, subject to comments from persons as part of the second round consultation, it intends to make a Rule to address the issue raised in the proposal.
-This Draft Rule Determination, including the draft of the Rule that the Commission has determined to make, sets out the reasons of the Commission in accordance with the requirements of the NEL.
+Accordingly, the Commission has made a Rule to address the issue raised in NEMMCO's proposal.
+This Final Rule Determination, including the Rule that the Commission has made, sets out the reasons of the Commission in accordance with the requirements of the NEL.